 One of the most important things is not to hurry.
 There is no need for anything to be rushed.
-You now have a limited time with your baby and a limited time to create memories for yourself and your whānau/family - memories that will be important in the weeks, months and years to come.
+You now have a limited time with your baby and a limited time to create memories for yourself and your family - you will want to make the best use of that time.